nasirlukman/nasirlukman.github.io/_posts/2025-04-04-mining-vessel.md

 For this study, I focused on the eastern part of Bangka Island.

-Before doing any detection, I needed data I could trust.
-That meant finding scenes where Sentinel-1 and Sentinel-2 images—or ideally very high-resolution optical images—were available on the same date.
+Before doing any detection, I needed a good quality 'ground truth' data.
+In this case that meant finding scenes where Sentinel-1 and Sentinel-2 images—or ideally very high-resolution optical images—were available on the same date.
 This allows for visual confirmation of vessel types and ensures that the training data is as accurate as possible.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">